 2. Concerned that you may have coronavirus?

-If you have a high temperature or a new continuous cough and live alone you should self-isolate for 7 days.
+If you have a high temperature, a new continuous cough or a lose your sense of smell or taste and live alone you should self-isolate for 7 days.

-If you have a high temperature and a new continuous cough and live in a shared household then the whole household should self-isolate for 14 days.
+If you have a high temperature, a new continuous cough or lose your sense of smell or taste and live in a shared household then the whole household should self-isolate for 14 days.

 You are no longer required to ring 111 and advised to avoid visiting a GP surgery, hospital or pharmacy.

-To reduce the spread of the virus the government announced additional controls:
+To reduce the spread of the virus the government announced revised controls:

-- Everyone should stop non-essential contact with others and practise social distancing rules (2m distance)
+- Everyone should practice social distancing rules (2m distance)

 - People should work from home where they can

 - Self-isolate if you or anyone in your household has symptoms

 - Stay in your home as much as you can